1.1 Lexis, Syntax, Semantics, and Indentation

 print('done')

-Spacing that matters and spacing that does not
+Spacing that matters versus spacing that does not

-Spaces around operators usually improve readability but do not change meaning. x=3+4 and x = 3 + 4 assign the same value.
-Indentation at the beginning of a logical line is different.
-Moving a statement left or right can move it into or out of a block.
+Spaces around operators improve readability but do not change meaning: x=3+4 and x = 3 + 4 both bind 7 to x.
+Indentation at the start of a logical line is different, because moving a statement left or right can move it into or out of a block, changing when, or whether, it runs.

 How to read exam snippets